Free & Open · MariaDB 10.11 · Version 6

 Staging

-Idempotency: Files are identified by (source_system, request_id).
-Re-submitting the same file is safe — the system recognises and skips duplicates at every step.
+Idempotency: Deliveries are identified by (source_system, request_id).
+Re-submitting the same delivery is safe — the system recognises and skips duplicates at every step.

 ② Masterdata discovery & promotion